evvanErb/facialRecognitionCommandLineProgram/README.md

 1. python3 main.py addface image_path : adds a face encoding to the database
 2. python3 main.py run : runs webcam face recognition
 3. python3 main.py help : prints this menu
+4. python3 main.py scanphoto image_path : scans a photo for face recognition

-When adding an image image_path must be a path to a .jpg file with exactly one face in the image or else the facial recognition will not work properly
+When adding an image or scanning one image_path must be a path to a .jpg file with exactly one face in the image or else the facial recognition will not work properly

 TO DO:
 - Bug Check
-- Allow Photo Recognition not just Webcam
+- Fix photo recognition so when BGR is flipped to RGB red boxes don't turn blue
 - Allow multiple photos to be uploaded at once